DEV-ICE-SOFTWARE-TECHNOLOGIES/DIOS/README.md

 # WHAT DOES IT DO?
 FULLY AUTOMATED ANDROID BUILDING!
 ALMOST...

-It does initialize preferred Android Code and Device Trees
+- It does initialize preferred Android Code and Device Trees

-Optimizes Android Build Times with:
+- Optimizes Android Build Times with:
 - CCACHE Setup and Mounting
--- SWAP File check and creation
+- SWAP File check and creation

-Downloads and adds Pixel and Xpiera Firmware Parts
+- Downloads and adds Pixel and Xpiera Firmware Parts

-Optimizes Android Code further
+- Optimizes Android Code further

-Makes DIOS.
-The OS made by This Project
+- Makes DIOS.
+The OS aimed by This Project

-Builds Android for You with desired Changes
+- Builds Android for You with desired Changes

-Flashs Android to Your Device
+- Flashs Android to Your Device

-And even more...
+- And even more...

 # QUICK START GUIDE